Postdoctoral Research Position: Host-Pathogen Interactions / Inflammation / Immunity

-A postdoctoral research position is available for a highly-motivated candidate to investigate IL-36 function and signal transduction in the context of wound healing, innate and adaptive immunity, auto-inflammatory diseases and cancer.
+A postdoctoral research position is available for a highly-motivated candidate to investigate functions of IL-36 cytokines and non-coding RNAs in the context of chronic inflammation, immunity and wound healing.
 Experimental models will include in vitro assays, tissue culture and knockout/transgenic mice.
-The study aims to: 1) identify novel cellular pathways and microbial immune evasion strategies, and 2) determine how these processes maintain homeostasis and cause human diseases when dysregulated.
+Several research directions are open, including studies of: 1) signal transduction pathways, 2) unconventional protein secretion and cell death mechanisms, 3) microbial immune evasion strategies, and 4) vaccine development.

 - A recent Ph.D. in Biochemistry, Immunology, Microbiology, and/or Cell Biology.